Credit: Woodify AS / Photo: Vjus AS

 Has the wooden skyscraper revolution finally arrived?

 Surrounded by farmland and with a population of under 10,000 people, the Norwegian town of Brumunddal might seem like an unlikely setting for a record-breaking high-rise.

-But soaring above the neighboring Mjøsa lake, more than 100 kilometers north of Oslo, the 280-foot-tall Mjøstårnet tower became the world's tallest timber building when it opened last year.
+But soaring above the neighboring Mjøsa lake, more than 100 kilometers (62 miles) north of Oslo, the 280-foot-tall Mjøstårnet tower became the world's tallest timber building when it opened last year.

 "To get attention, you have to build tall," said Øystein Elgsaas, a partner at the architecture practice behind the record-breaking tower, Voll Arkitekter, in a video call.

 "And when you have the world's tallest building made of timber, everybody says, 'Wow, what's going on in Norway?' "

 "People are interested, and that is actually the most important part of this building -- to showcase that it is possible, and to inspire others to do the same."

 The record-breaking feat was realized thanks to a type of engineered wood called cross-laminated timber, or CLT.
 Part of a larger group of materials known as mass timber, it is produced by gluing strips of laminated wood together at 90-degree angles to one another, before they're compressed into huge beams or panels under extreme pressure.

 The resulting wooden towers -- sometimes dubbed "plyscrapers" -- were once the preserve of conceptual designers.
 But thanks to changes in building regulations and shifting attitudes towards the material, they are quickly becoming a reality.